 Google and the other search engines tweak their algorithms constantly and in some cases implement sweeping changes that destroy businesses.
 One change in Google’s algorithm could see your website fall off the front page and, in some cases, disappear from the search results.
 Understanding what to do next and acting fast are crucial elements in maintaining a strong presence on the internet.

 SEO is a $65 bn industry but it sometimes gets a bad reputation, partly because of shady practices by so-called SEO experts.
 Is SEO all just smoke and mirrors?
-It's true that there exists an entire sub-industry of snake-oil SEO sellers but just in any industry (e.g., auto-mechanic, stock brokerage, real estate) there are those that like to act as if they have the magic formula and then there are real professionals.
+It's true that there exists an entire sub-industry of snake-oil SEO sellers but just in any industry (e.g., auto-mechanic, stock brokerage, or real estate) there are those that like to act as if they have the magic formula and then there are real professionals.

 How an SEO consultant can help your business